Modeling Services

 Service Returns and Query Entity Actions

-is designed specifically for modeling the querying of data and is not directly tied to the Return Type of the Element
+Query Entity Action is designed specifically for modeling the querying of data and is not directly tied to the Return Type of the Element it is modeled on.

 - Query the database to get a list of

-s. - Transform the
+Customers. - Transform the

-focuses solely on step 1 — querying the database.
+The Query Entity Action focuses solely on step 1 — querying the database.
 It is unrelated to step 2, which involves transforming the data into a different return type.

-alongside our CRUD modules, these modules employ heuristic algorithms to handle the wiring for step 2 automatically.
+When using Query Entity Action alongside our CRUD modules, these modules employ heuristic algorithms to handle the wiring for step 2 automatically.

-This mapping can be established using the Map From Domain context menu option on the DTO
+This mapping can be established using the Map From Domain context menu option on the DTO.
+This ensures that the transformation from the queried type (Customer) to the return type (CustomerDto) is recognized and automated.

 The return type and query type must also share the same value for Is Collection.
 If the query retrieves a collection of entities, the return type should also be a collection.
 Similarly, if the query retrieves a single entity, the return type should not be a collection.